cybermaxs/awesome-analyzers/README.md

 * [VSDiagnostics](https://www.nuget.org/packages/VSDiagnostics/) - A collection of code-quality analyzers based on the new Roslyn platform.
 This project aims to ensure code-quality as you type it in your editor rather than having to do this as a separate build-step.
 * [Blowin.Required](https://github.com/blowin/Blowin.Required/) - Implementation of proposal 'Required Properties' https://github.com/dotnet/csharplang/issues/3630.
 * [BlowinCleanCode](https://github.com/blowin/BlowinCleanCode/) - BlowinCleanCode is a Roslyn-based C# code analyzer that aims to provide a set of rules that helps to simplify code and make it cleaner.
+* [ClosedTypeHierarchyDiagnosticSuppressor](https://github.com/shuebner/ClosedTypeHierarchyDiagnosticSuppressor) - Roslyn-based C# diagnostic suppressor that enhances the `switch` exhaustiveness checks for the closed type hierarchy pattern aka discriminated unions
+* [OneOfDiagnosticSuppressor](https://github.com/shuebner/OneOfDiagnosticSuppressor) - Roslyn-based C# diagnostic suppressor that enhances the `switch` exhaustiveness checks of `OneOf<...>.Value` from the [OneOf library](https://github.com/mcintyre321/OneOf) and thus enables effective use of native `switch` as an alternative to the library's own `Switch` and `Match` methods

 ## Tools
 > Free and online tools